Asafhenig1/OpenWeatherMap/README.md

-#This is my README file
+#This is README file for Asaf Henig's OpenWeatherMap Project

+setup,

+usage,

+Dependencies.